-I don’t know about you, but there for a while, I went through a phase of purchasing just about every essential oil I could get my hands on.
-I would hear about all the wonderful benefits of a particular oil and I would then proceed to add it to my collection.
+I don’t know about you, but for a while there, I went through a phase of purchasing just about every essential oil I could get my hands on.
+I would hear about all the wonderful benefits of a particular oil and would then proceed to add it to my collection.

-You probably have a bottle of eucalyptus oil yourself, but if you’re anything like me, you probably haven’t appreciated just how versatile it really is.
+You probably have a bottle of eucalyptus essential oil yourself, but if you’re anything like me, you probably haven’t appreciated just how versatile it really is.
 Originally grown in Australia, eucalyptus has long been used as a traditional remedy there.

-1. Respiratory Illness
+1. Respiratory infections

 When using it as a cough remedy, it is best to diffuse it into the air, on an inhaler stick, or even in a homemade chest rub.
 A simple chest rub can be made with your favorite carrier oil, beeswax, and essential oils.
 In no time at all, you can create a wonderfully effective homemade salve that can be rubbed on the chest or back to help alleviate symptoms.
 Here’s an easy recipe to get you started.

-4. Muscle and Joint Pain
+4. Muscle and joint pain

-Thoroughly combine 10–12 drops of eucalyptus oil with 1 tablespoon of your favorite carrier oil and 1–2 cups Epsom salts for a relaxing and therapeutic bath.
+Thoroughly combine 10–12 drops of eucalyptus essential oil with 1 tablespoon of your favorite carrier oil and 1–2 cups of Epsom salts for a relaxing and therapeutic bath.
 Not only will the warm water, eucalyptus, and Epsom salts be healing to your body, but they’ll be extremely relaxing and beneficial for your mind as well.

 5. Skin Issues

-6. Boosting Immunity
+6. Boosting immunity

 You know that feeling you get when you don’t necessarily feel sick, but you don’t really feel well either?
 It’s just kind of…a blah feeling.
 It could be an indication that your immune system needs a boost, and your body is most likely trying to fight off an infection.
 Did you know that eucalyptus essential oil is considered to be beneficial for boosting the immune system [source]?
 It’s true!